bernardosulzbach/wayout-player/README.md

-# wayout-player
+# WayOut Player

-An automated player for the game WayOut
+An automated player for the game WayOut.